-Recover your Losses – Cole Credit Property Trust IV
+Recover your Losses – Cole Credit Property Trust IV (CCPT IV)

 Cole Credit Property Trust IV, Inc. is a non-listed real estate investment trust (REIT).
 “It seeks to provide investors with access to the highest-quality retail real estate assets, providing current income, reduced portfolio volatility and potential for capital appreciation,” according to the website.

 According to a recent third party tender offer, Mackenzie Realty Capital is offering to purchase shares of Cole Credit Property Trust IV for $6.01/Share.

 Mackenzie states in their offer that the REIT has a declining NAV.
 According to SEC filings, the net asset value was $9.37 per Share as of December 31, 2017 which is a decline of about 7% from the previous estimated value of $10.08/Share.

 Additionally, the Share Repurchase Program is oversubscribed.
 Shareholders owning 34.2 million shares requested redemption but were unsuccessful as of Cole’s most recent annual report.
 Further, the REIT has given no indication when it might liquidate and its charter does not require it to do so by a specified date.

 According to Central Trade & Transfer, a secondary market website, shares of Cole Credit Property Trust IV were recently listed to sell for $6.95 per share.
 Unfortunately for many investors, it appears that the secondary market price would represent a loss on their initial capital investment.
 The original offering price was $10.00 per share.

 Are non-traded REITs a suitable investment for you?

 The White Law Group is currently representing many non-traded REIT investors in claims against the brokerage firms that recommended products like Cole Credit Property Trust IV.